Non-negative polynomials without hyperbolic certificates of non-negativity: A non-negative quartic that is not a sum of hyperwrons

 \subsection{The example is extreme}

 In this section we show that the quartic form $\hat{f}$, defined in~\eqref{eq:quartic-eg} generates an extreme ray of the cone of non-negative polynomials of degree four in sixteen variables.
-We do this by applying the following sufficient condition for a form $q\in P_{n,2d}$ to generate an exposed extreme ray. \begin{proposition} Let $q\in P_{n,2d}\setminus\{0\}$ be a non-negative homogeneous polynomial.
+We do this by applying the following well-known sufficient condition for a form $q\in P_{n,2d}$ to generate an exposed extreme ray (see, e.g.,~\cite[Chapter 4]{2012SemidefiniteGeometry}). \begin{proposition} Let $q\in P_{n,2d}\setminus\{0\}$ be a non-negative homogeneous polynomial.
 Let $\mathcal{V}(q) =\{x\in \R^n\;:\; q(x) = 0\}$ and let

 If $\mathcal{L}_q \subseteq \textup{span}(q)$, then $q$ generates an extreme ray of $P_{n,2d}$. \end{proposition} \begin{proof} Let $q = q_1 + q_2$ where $q_1,q_2\in P_{n,2d}$.
 We will show that if $\mathcal{L}_q \subseteq \textup{span}(q)$, then $q_1$ and $q_2$ are both non-negative multiples of $q$.